-2022 Revised Retention Bonus Awards
+Pre-Emergence: Retention Bonus Awards

-In April 2022, the Prior Board approved amendments to the Pre-Restructuring TRAs (the "Amended TRAs"), including those held by our named executive officers, with respect to the amounts, payment timing and vesting schedule of the Second TRA Installments.
-Under the Amended TRAs, the Second TRA Installments were paid to our executives in April 2022 and they became eligible to vest in their right to retain the Second TRA installment upon the earliest of (i) December 31, 2023, (ii) 60 days following the effective date of a chapter 11 plan of reorganization of the Company and (iii) 30 days after the consummation of a "change in control," subject to the executive continuing to diligently perform his duties through such date (except in limited circumstances).
+In November 2021, the Prior Board granted retention bonus awards (the "Pre-Restructuring TRAs") to certain key employees, including some of our NEOs, pursuant to which each participating NEO was eligible to receive a retention bonus in an amount equal to 100% of base salary, paid in two equal installments in November 2021 and November 2022 or such earlier date as determined by the Company's then Chief Executive Officer after consultation with the Prior Board (the "Second TRA Installment"), subject to continued employment through the payment date and subject to vesting in the right to retain each installment.
+The participating NEOs were to become vested in the Second TRA Installment on the first anniversary of November 12, 2022.
+In the event of a "change in control," vesting of the Second TRA Installment would accelerate to the 30th day following the consummation of such transaction.
+In April 2022, the Prior Board approved amendments to the Pre-Restructuring TRAs (the "Amended TRAs"), including those held by our participating NEOs, with respect to the timing of payment and vesting schedule of the Second TRA Installment.
+Under the Amended TRAs, the Second TRA Installment was paid to our participating executives in April 2022, and would vest upon the earliest of (i) December 31, 2023, (ii) 60 days following the effective date of a Chapter 11 plan of reorganization of the Company, and (iii) 30 days after the consummation of a "change in control," subject to the executive continuing to diligently perform his duties through such date (except in limited circumstances).
+Accordingly, the Second TRA Installment under each participating